Membership

 RECOUP can support members with project management, contribution to projects and research.

-FREE access to a range of RECOUP events including webinars, the annual RECOUP Plastics Resource and Recycling Conference, regional networking events and site visits.
+FREE access to a range of RECOUP events including webinars, the annual RECOUP Conference, regional networking events and site visits.

 Priority access to RECOUP reports and research.